izelgurbuz/fraud-mini/debug_diary.md

 For guaranteed updates:

-sam build && sam local start-api
+sam build && sam local start-api --env-vars env.json

 or use